-And, thanks to continuing advances in big data technology, there's a huge amount of it right at our fingertips.
+Thanks to continuing advances in big data technology, there's a huge amount of it right at our fingertips.

-Why Brands Need Customer Feedback
+Why Brands Need Customer Insights

-When it comes to user experience (UX) and optimizing digital touch points, the first step in becoming data driven is to use direct data to determine where your users are getting stuck and what's preventing them from converting -- think sources like web analytics.
+When it comes to user experience (UX) and optimizing digital touchpoints, the first step in becoming data-driven is to use direct data to determine where your users are getting stuck and what's preventing them from converting — think sources like web analytics.
 This is the logical first step to initiate and drive the ideation process.